fomightez/structurework/python_scripts/README.md

 Related resources by others
 --------

-[atomium](https://github.com/samirelanduk/atomium) is a Python library for opening and saving .pdb, .cif and .xyz files, and presenting and manipulating the information contained within.
+- [atomium](https://github.com/samirelanduk/atomium) is a Python library for opening and saving .pdb, .cif and .xyz files, and presenting and manipulating the information contained within.
 Documentation is at https://atomium.samireland.com/ .

-[Biopandas](https://github.com/rasbt/biopandas) for working with molecular structures in pandas DataFrames.
+- [Biopandas](https://github.com/rasbt/biopandas) for working with molecular structures in pandas DataFrames.
 Documentation at http://rasbt.github.io/biopandas/.

+-  [Bio3D](https://github.com/fomightez/bio3d-binder), an R package for the analysis of macromolecular structure, sequence and trajectory data. (**R- and not Python-based, but definitely related**).